AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/tags.md

    The **[!UICONTROL Edit Tag]** dialogue box appears.
 Enter the new tag name and click **[!UICONTROL Save]**.

-   If the tag name you entered already exists, Prime shows a warning message.
+   If the tag name you entered already exists, Adobe Learning Manager displays a warning message.
 No two tags with the same name can exist.

 ## Replace tags {#replacetags}